-(e) The Compact MICS shall apply to all Gaming Activities, the Gaming Facilities, and the Gaming Operation; however, the Compact MICS are not applicable to any activities not expressly permitted in this Compact.
-Should the terms in the Compact MICS be inconsistent with this Compact, the terms in this Compact shall prevail.

-(f) The Tribal Gaming Agency shall provide the State Gaming Agency with a copy of the "Agreed-Upon Procedures" report prepared annually pursuant to part 542.3(f) of the Compact MICS, as they may be revised, within thirty (30) days after the Tribal Gaming Agency's receipt of the report.
-The "Agreed-Upon Procedures" report shall be prepared by an independent auditor, who for the purposes of this section, shall be a certified public accountant licensed in the state of California to practice as an independent certified public accountant or who holds a California practice privilege, as provided in the California Accountancy Act, California Business and Professions Code, section 5000 et seq., who is not employed by the Tribe, the Tribal Gaming Agency, the Management Contractor, or the Gaming Operation, has no financial interest in any of these entities, and is only otherwise retained by any of these entities to conduct regulatory audits, independent audits of the Gaming Operation, or audits under this section.
+- (e) The minimum internal control standards set forth in the Compact MICS shall apply to all Gaming Activities, Gaming Facilities and the Gaming Operation; however, the Compact MICS are not applicable to any activities not expressly permitted in this Compact.
+Should the terms in the Compact MICS be inconsistent with this Compact, the terms in this Compact shall prevail. - (f) The Tribal Gaming Agency or the State Gaming Agency may, at any time, propose that the Gaming Regulators' Association undertake to amend the Compact MICS to continue efficient regulation, foster statewide uniformity of regulation of Class III Gaming operations, and address future circumstances, including, without limitation, technological advancements and changes in industry standards.
+Such revisions to the Compact MICS shall not be considered to be an amendment to this Compact. - The Tribe shall cause, at its own expense and not less than annually at (g) the Tribe's fiscal year end, an independent auditor to be engaged to perform "Agreed-Upon Procedures" to verify that the Gaming Operation is in compliance with the internal control standards at the Gaming Facility.
+For purposes of this section, an independent auditor shall be a certified public accountant who is licensed in the state of California to practice as an independent certified public accountant or who holds a California practice privilege, as provided in the California Accountancy Act, California Business and Professions Code, section 5000 et seq., who is not employed by the Tribe, the Tribal Gaming Agency, the Management Contractor, or the Gaming Operation, has no financial interest in any of these entities, and is only otherwise retained by any of these entities to conduct regulatory audits, independent audits of the Gaming Operation, or audits under this section.
+The independent auditor shall perform the Agreed-Upon Procedures in accordance with part 542.3, subdivision (f), of the Compact MICS, as it may be revised.
+The independent auditor shall issue a report of its findings to the Tribal Gaming Agency within one hundred twenty (120) days after the Gaming Operation's fiscal year end.
+Promptly upon receipt of the Agreed-Upon Procedures report, and in no event later than fifteen (15) days after receipt of the report, the Tribal Gaming Agency shall provide a complete copy of the Agreed-Upon Procedures report to the State Gaming Agency, along with a copy of any supporting reports or documents the independent auditor has prepared, and any replies the Tribe has prepared in response to the independent certified public accountant's report.